IceCruelStuff/AutoXP/README.md

 ### Changes compared to the original
 - AutoXP for mobs
-- Option to blacklist players
+- Option to disable auto xp for certain players
 - Option to disable certain features

 ### Usage